PhilipAB/vsc-mock-backend/README.md

 ### Commit 36 - C36

 Added implementation for visible_from and visible_till column.

+### Commit 37 - C37

+Implemented route to update entries in CourseAssignmentRelation table.

 ## Known Issues